-Type Credits Grading scale Recurrence Version Written examination 3,5 Grade to a third Each winter term 1
+Credits Grading scale Recurrence Type Version Grade to a third Written examination 3,5 Each winter term

-Events WT 21/22 2581992 Risk Management in Industrial Supply Networks 2 SWS Lecture / Klein WT 21/22 2581993 Übung zu Risk Management in Industrial Supply Networks 1 SWS Practice / Klein Exams ST 2021 7981992 Risk Management in Industrial Sup Risk Management in Industrial Supply Networks
+Events WT 22/23 WT 22/23 2581992 Risk Management in Industrial 2 SWS Lecture / ♣ So Supply Networks Exams WT 22/23 7981992 Risk Management in Industrial Suppl isk Management in Industrial Supply Networks

 The assessment consists of an oral (30 minutes) or written exam (60 minutes) (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
-Depending on the respective pandemic situation, the exam may be offered as an open book exam (examination of another type, following §4(2), 3 of the examination regulation).
+Depending on the respective pandemic situation, the exam may be offered as an open book exam (examination of another type, following \$4(2), 3 of the examination regulation).